Drivers Ed in West Virginia

 - Do not use your cell phone.

-Practicing with your learner’s permit will help prepare you for your West Virginia DMV road test and move on to the next step of the GDL program.
+Practicing with your learner’s permit will help prepare you for your West Virginia DMV driving test and move on to the next step of the GDL program.

 Before you can take your road test and obtain your intermediate driver’s license, you’ll need to: